cr0wnctf/cr0wnctf.github.io/_posts/2018-11-29-seccon_ghostkingdom.markdown

 3. We can craft a payload that runs on the same domain to steal DOM data from the messaging page
 4. The only thing we can steal is a CSRF token

 The missing piece it turned out was discovered by chance!
 Observing requests and responses in our lovely Burp Repeater revealed something astounding, you won't believe it, _another clickbait clause_.
-Your CSRF token on the page, IS THE SAME AS YOUR SESSION TOKEN LOLWUT.
+Your CSRF token on the page IS THE SAME AS YOUR SESSION TOKEN LOLWUT.
 Well lemme tell you this was a rewarding 1hr slog of staring at HTTP requests.

 Combining all of the above, by stealing the bot's CSRF token we'll have it's session token as well!
 But we still won't be a local user, _*OR WILL WE*_?
 It turns out, however, that the page only checks if you are logged in to the local network at login time, and by stealing the screenshotter's CSRF token and by extension session token we're treated as a local user, even though we most definitely are not.